astridx/meinblog/content/posts/cassiopeia/2warum-cassiopeia .en.md

 #### What's important: Joomla updates

 If we make changes to the Cassiopeia template directly, we run the risk of losing those changes.
 When updating Joomla, files may be overwritten.
 Only in the case of `user.css` can we be sure that it will remain.
 Therefore, we ideally take precautions.
 Depending on the change, it is recommended to protocol it.
 The best way is to copy Cassiopeia, rename the copy of the template and use it as template.
 The disadvantage in this case is that updates to Cassiopeia itself are not automatically reflected in our copy.
+Since Joomla 4.1 this drawback is [fixed](https://github.com/joomla/joomla-cms/pull/35874)[^github.com/joomla/joomla-cms/pull/35874].
+With the introduction of child templates in Joomla 4.1, locations of media files in the Cassiopeia template changed and you only need to take care of the files you created yourself.

 > Maybe in the future it will be possible to use [Child Templates](https://github.com/joomla/joomla-cms/pull/32896)[^https://github.com/joomla/joomla-cms/pull/32896] in Joomla.
 When using this feature, updates in the main template will be automatically adopted in copies.
 The child inherits from the parent.